Northwest Territory: Settlement

 Settlement followed the forts, whether garrisoned or not.
 Lack of a garrison meant that threat of Native American attack had become negligible.
 This was true everywhere in Ohio before 1800 except the northwest sector above the Greenville Treaty line.
 It became true in Indiana after the Battle of Tippecanoe in 1811; by 1813 Battle of the Thames where Tecumseh was defeated and killed, the frontier had essentially moved to west of the Mississippi.
 The first U.S. military garrisons in the territory were Fort Patrick Henry, Vincennes, Indiana (1779), Fort Clark at Falls of the Ohio, Indiana (1783), and Fort Harmar in Ohio (1785).
 The first settlements were at these locations.

 The first land grant was to George Rogers Clark in 1781 at Falls of the Ohio on the Indiana side; he went on to found the settlement of Clarksville.
 The first two land purchases were large tracts of land sold to John Symmes (Symmes Purchase) in 1788 and two tracts sold to Ohio Company in 1787 and 1792 (Purchase on the Muskingum).
 Settlement of these areas was spearheaded by Losantiville and Marietta, respectively.
 In 1792, Congress donated 100,000 acres to Ohio Company as a buffer zone against Native American incursion around the settled area.
-The vexing land claims by inhabitants of the old French Vincennes Tract were finally resolved by what was dubbed the 'Vincennes donation lands' embodied in a federal land act of 1791.
+The vexing land claims by inhabitants of the old French Vincennes Tract were resolved by what was dubbed the 'Vincennes donation lands' embodied in a federal land act of 1791.
 Federal land sales in Indiana (then a part of Indiana Territory starting in 1800) began in 1801, through the Cincinnati land office.

 After the Revolutionary War ended, Rufus Putnam (the "Father of Ohio") and Manasseh Cutler were instrumental in creating the Northwest Ordinance, which opened up the Northwest Territory for settlement.
 This land was used to serve as compensation for what was owed to Revolutionary War veterans.
 It was at Putnam's recommendation that the land was surveyed and laid out in townships of six miles square.
 He organized and led the first group of veterans to the territory.
 They settled at Marietta, Ohio, where they built a large fort called Campus Martius.